 Staff were clear about the importance of providing emotional support to patients when delivering care.

-The dentist was informed if a patient was nervous, reception staff said that reassurance was given to anxious patients, and they chatted to them to make them feel at ease.
+The dentists were informed if a patient was nervous, reception staff said that reassurance was given to anxious patients, and they chatted to them to make them feel at ease.

-The practice had made reasonable adjustments, including level access, ground floor treatment rooms, grip and handrails at doorways and on stairs for patients with access requirements.
+The practice had made reasonable adjustments including level access, ground floor treatment rooms, grip and handrails at doorways for patients with access requirements.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.